-Pasture Retreat is an intimate gathering created to connect with God & kindred sojourners through listening, resting, and receiving soul nourishment.
+Pasture Retreat is an intimate, Christ-centric gathering created for women to listen, connect, and receive soul nourishment.

 Pasture integrates awareness of God's presence, connection with others, and all-sensory soul-nourishment offerings.
 We offer this through the intentional posture of listening: listening to yourself, the Shepherd, and like-minded sojourners.